The Bankrate promise

 There are two major types of credit card rewards.
 Cash back credit cards offer a percentage of cash back on every purchase (think of it as a tiny discount), and travel credit cards offer points and miles that can often be redeemed for travel bookings or statement credits toward previous travel purchases.

-If you’re planning on furnishing a first apartment, for example, a credit card like the Amazon Prime Rewards Visa Signature Card could save you a lot of money.
-It offers 5 percent cash back at Amazon.com and Whole Foods Market; 2 percent cash back at restaurants, gas stations and drugstores; 1 percent cash back on all other purchases and a sign-up bonus worth as much as $150.
+If you’re planning on furnishing a first apartment, for example, a credit card like the Prime Visa could save you a lot of money.
+It offers unlimited 5 percent back at Amazon.com and Whole Foods Market with an eligible Prime membership; unlimited 5 percent back on Chase travel purchases with an eligible Prime membership; unlimited 2 percent back at restaurants, at gas stations and on local transit and commuting (including rideshares); and unlimited 1 percent back on all other purchases.

-You may also want to consider the Capital One Quicksilver Cash Rewards Credit Card—or, if you’re still working on building your credit, the Capital One QuicksilverOne Cash Rewards Credit Card.
-These flat-rate rewards cards offer 1.5 percent cash back on every purchase and are great introductions to the world of cash back credit cards.
+You may also want to consider the Capital One Quicksilver Cash Rewards Credit Card — or, if you’re still working on building your credit, the Capital One QuicksilverOne Cash Rewards Credit Card.
+These flat-rate rewards cards offer 1.5 percent cash back on every purchase (as well as 5 percent cash back on hotels and rental cars booked through Capital One Travel; terms apply) and are great introductions to the world of cash back credit cards.

 The bottom line